Upcoming Events - Radford News Journal

 Holiday Hoopla

-Christiansburg Library; festive day of merry making from 1 – 4 p.m.
-Cookie decorating, a visit from Santa, and holiday music performed by Wilderness Road Chorus.
+Christiansburg Library; festive day of merrymaking from 1 – 4 p.m.
+Cookie decorating, a visit from Santa, and holiday music performed by the Wilderness Road Chorus.

 For more information, please call the Christiansburg Public Library at 540-382-6965.